 Where can I learn more about the new Logs Viewer?

-See the Cloud Logging documentation.
+See the Stackdriver Logging documentation.

 I just need to look at my logs.
 How can I go to the new logs viewer directly?

 The Admin Console provides 90 days of logs retention by default, with the ability to configure this value up to 1 full year.
 Logging in the Cloud Console instead has a default retention policy of 30 days.
 In order to retain logs for longer, follow the instructions here to export logs to Cloud Storage, BigQuery, or Cloud Pub/Sub.

 You can find this option on the Datastore Admin page.

 The Cloud Console uses Datastore GQL in the ‘Query by GQL’ tab, whereas it previously used Python GQL.
 You can read more details on query language differences in our documentation.

 As Datastore GQL does not support URL-safe keys, if you need to find entities using URL-safe keys you can use the ‘Query by Kind’ tab and select ‘Filter Entities instead.
 More details.

 You can now start and stop versions in the Cloud Console.
 The versions table provides details such as the instance class and the number of idle instances.